Annotated BayesR

 • random regression models (RRM)

 fast_blocks is supported for dense annotated BayesR.
 The block sampler uses the same annotation-induced marker-specific class probabilities pi_j as the dense sampler.
 As with ordinary BayesR, block mode is an accelerated approximation to the dense transition kernel rather than the exact same sampler.
+Explicit block starts such as fast_blocks=[1, 501, 975] are also supported.
+Set independent_blocks=true only when you intentionally want the approximate independent-block mode for block-level thread parallelism.
+See Block BayesC for the shared block-sampler interpretation.

 Dense Example